Cross Browser Testing

 Cross Browser testing is a type of non-functional testing that lets you check whether your website works as intended when accessed through:

-- Different devices i.e., users can view and interact with your website on popular devices – smartphones, tablets, desktops, and laptops.
+- Different devices i.e., users can view and interact with your website on popular devices–smartphones, tablets, desktops and laptops etc.

 - Assistive Tools i.e., the website is compatible with assistive technologies like screen readers for individuals who are differently abled.